 And not in a good way.

-I was standing partly in the road to take that shot.
+I was standing partly in the road to take this first shot.

 In the next one you can see how close I am to the statue – right next to it.

 I decided to move close up to the statue, as I’d been standing in the road to take the two previous pics and a car was coming toward me.
 I stood next to the statue looking at it from a few different angles before taking this shot.
 When the car had gone I walked back across the road, pausing to take one final shot.